mcsimps2/RedPanda/README.md

 Currently, there is not yet support for automatically loading in all foreign references upon document retrieval.

 ## Instance Methods
+The following methods may be called on any document instance.
 ### `save(): ID`
 Saves the document to the database and returns the ID of the document.
 The document attributes will be validated against the pre-defined schema at this point and an error may be thrown if the schema is not satisfied.
 If `strict` mode is on, then `save()` will silently ignore any fields not found in the schema.
 Recursive saves are not yet supported, so any foreign documents must already be saved at this point.